 “(COMPANY NAME) is committed to creating and sustaining an environment of positive energy where people embrace hard work, pursue excellence, keep their promises, commit to courage, have fun, and develop meaningful relationships.”

 Why is this a bad mission statement?
 Because anyone can say exactly the same things about their company.
-There are no specifics here.
-It’s all vague and pompous.
+There are no specifics here — it’s all vague.
+At best, this is an exempt from a company credo.
+Or this looks like a list of core values.

 And this one belongs to a multi-billion dollar corporation: “For more than 160 years, the role (COMPANY NAME) plays has always been underpinned by the need for trust and our ability to deliver solutions.
 Our purpose brings meaning to our daily work, guides our decision-making and inspires action in a dynamic environment.
 It demonstrates our ongoing, clear commitment to working collaboratively and innovatively to deliver the highest quality outcomes for our people, clients and society.”